 Take a step back in time and come and stay at Darling Buds Farm, the scene of the internationally famous 90s TV series (based on the books by H E Bates) which introduced the world to the Larkins, the family that everyone wished they could be part of.
 Millions of us booked a date on Sunday nights in front of the television to share the adventures and lovable rogueish exploits of Pop and Ma Larkin and their family, played out in some the most idyllic Kentish countryside.
 Our hearts were captured by the beauty and simplistic living of the 1950s where family came first, good living a close second (plenty of food and drink for all), and the outside world was kept at arms length (Pop’s money making schemes were legendary, as well as his efforts to avoid the taxman).

 Pop Larkin would have loved you to drop by for a chat and a cup of tea, whilst Ma Larkin rustled up a proper spread of homecooked treats so now you have the opportunity to experience the good life for a few relaxing ‘perfick’ days in the heart of the Darling Buds countryside.
-There are 35 acres on the Farm estate to wander around and explore.

 Reverend Candy is a self contained Annex off the main Darling Buds Farmhouse that has a king sized bed/ sitting room with a kitchenette for simple self catering – you have a microwave and fridge plus crockery, cutlery and cookware, plus a sink and draining board, kettle and toaster.
 The cloakroom has a luxurious power-shower and heated towel rail.
 When you are winding down from a day’s sightseeing, you have a 32inch TV and free wifi access.
-The sofa converts to a sofa bed suitable for one adult or two smaller children.

 Reverend Candy is available to book by the night or by the week, and, if available, can be booked as extra accommodation for parties staying in the main Farmhouse.